weewx/weewx/docs/series_tags.md

 ## Optional formatting
 Similar to its scalar cousins, the output can be formatted.
-At this point, there are two types of formatting: one for strings, one for JSON.
+At this point, there are two types of formatting: one for strings, and one for JSON.
 CSV may be added in the future.

 ### Optional string formatting
 The format of the data can be changed with optional suffix `.format()`.
 Only the data is affected.